milkshakeiii/Lifeform/test.rst

 	Miniconda for python 2.7 and add Scripts directory to path (https://conda.io/miniconda.html)

-Follow these steps in a console:
+Follow these steps in a console
 	go to SYS3 root directory
 	conda env create --file=conda_env.yaml -n ramulator create a conda environment from the conda_env.yaml file and name it ramulator